 Approximately 80 rarely seen objects and artworks selected from the Smithsonian's varied collections reflect Colombia's rich artistic, historic, cultural, and natural heritage.

-- Highlights of this country's biological and geological diversity include insects (butterflies and beetles), minerals (emeralds), metals (gold), botanical materials, and research photographs.
+- Highlights of the country's biological and geological diversity include insects (butterflies and beetles), minerals (emeralds), metals (gold), botanical materials, and research photographs.
 Items are from the National Museum of Natural History's collection.

 - Highlights of Columbia's cultural continuity reflecting the relationship between past and present-day indigenous people include a Muisca ceramic warrior figure and a variety of gold pieces dating back to 1400.
 Items are from the National Museum of the American Indian's collection.

-- Highlights of this country's contemporary art are two works by renowned painter Fernando Botero, who was born in Medellin, Colombia.
+- Highlights of the country's contemporary art are two works by renowned painter Fernando Botero, who was born in Medellin, Colombia.
 Works are from the Hirshhorn Museum and Sculpture Garden's collection.

 - Highlights of the country's music can be heard in a booth from Smithsonian Folkways Recordings.

 - Celebrate Hispanic Heritage Month (Sept.
 15-Nov.
 15).
 Organized by the Smithsonian Latino Center.